Selective Internal Radiation Therapy (SIRT): SIR-Spheres

 - Stereotactic Body Radiotherapy

-While treatment with SIR-Spheres®, is generally not regarded as a cure, it has been shown to shrink liver cancer when combined with chemotherapy, more than chemotherapy alone.
+Treatment with SIR-Spheres is generally not regarded as a cure.
+However, when combined with chemotherapy, SIR-Spheres has been shown to shrink liver cancer more than chemotherapy alone.
 This can increase patients' life expectancy and improve their quality of life.
+In some cases, SIR-Spheres shrinks patients' tumors down to the size where surgery becomes a possible treatment.

 For more information, please contact our SIR-Spheres coordinator, Svetlana Kudryasheva, at 410-328-8017.